 - Make time to make time.
 Nothing communicates “you are important to me” more than prioritizing time with your partner to let them know they are special to you.

-One more note.
-Dr. Gary Chapman discusses in his book “The Five Love Languages” that quality time with your partner is regarded as undivided and uninterrupted one-on-one time together.
-Quality time is more than just being together in the same room – it’s leaning in and allowing your partner to be front and center.
-Therefore, engaging in activities that allow you to experience your partner in a positive way will inevitably leave the door open for curiosity, closeness, and connection.
+Remember, quality time is possible – customize what works for you, even if that is just being in the same room together or doing the same activity over and over again with your partner.
+Quality time with your partner is “undivided and uninterrupted one-on-one time together” (Dr. Gary Chapman, The Five Love Languages).
+Quality time is leaning in and allowing your partner to be front and center.
+Engaging in activities that enable you to experience your partner in a positive way will inevitably leave the door open for curiosity, closeness, and connection.

 Need some help balancing “me time” and “we time?”

 We know not every couple is the same – but did you know that?
 It is difficult not to compare your relationship to those perfectly curated social media posts of couples and think that they need to be together a certain way.
 However, at Connect Couples Therapy, we work with a variety of couples to help them figure out what balance looks like for them.
 We know some couples prefer more engagement and stimulation than others – we also know some couples are very content and happy sharing the same space together, but doing independent tasks.
 A mix of both can be normal and healthy!
 Dr. John Gottman says, “There are times when you feel drawn to your loved one and times when you feel the need to pull back and replenish your sense of autonomy.”
 If you are feeling this relational tug-of-war, don’t fret!
 Couples therapy could be just what you and your partner need to find balance in your relationship.

 Our practice offers in-person appointments in Charlotte, NC, and Carefree, AZ.
 We also have virtual sessions available for those who live in Arizona, Florida, North Carolina, South Carolina, or Texas.
 Contact us to get started.